PRIDE-R/archive-annual-trends/README.md

 Here we see some trend changes.
 First of all, the high frequency of *monohydroxylated residue* seems to be a consequence of 2013 and 2014 publications.
 A similar thing happens with *acetylated residue*.
-In the case of *iodacetamide - site C*, it is the most freqently reported modifitcation before 2013, but in 2013 and 2014 is less reported.
+In the case of *iodacetamide - site C*, it is the most frequently reported modification before 2013, but in 2013 and 2014 is less reported.
 In 2014 we see an increase of submissions in *iodoacetamide derivated residue* and *carbamidomethyl* that from being rarely reported became the third most reported modification with 40 datasets made public